naufik/comp30026-models-of-computation/lec7.md

-# Models of Computation: Semantics
+# Models of Computation - Semantics

 We need to know domains of quantifiers.